-A Legionella review and risk assessment had been completed.
-Regular monitoring and recording of water temperatures was in place.
+A Legionella review and risk assessment was in place but the practice had not completed all recommendations from this.
+For example the regular monitoring and recording of water temperatures.
 (Legionella is a bacterium found in the environment which can contaminate water systems in buildings).

 The segregation and disposal of dental waste was in accordance with current guidelines laid down by the Department of Health in the Health Technical Memorandum 07-01 Safe management of healthcare waste.
 The practice had arrangements for all types of dental waste to be removed from the premises by a contractor.
-We observed clinical waste awaiting collection was stored securely and an appropriate contractor was used to remove it from site.
-Waste consignment notices were in place.
+We observed clinical waste awaiting collection was stored securely.